 While red wine is seen as the ultimate cheese partner, champagne is a great alternative.
 It's light so it won't overpower a subtle cheese but it has enough acidity to cut through potent varieties.
 At Champagne + Fromage in Covent Garden, you can test out a range of fine French cheeses and champagne from independent producers spanning styles including Classic Brut, Grand Cru, and Demi-Sec.
 There are weekly champagnes served by the glass and a whole host of cheesy dishes such as baked camembert, fondue, and artisanal cheese boards.
 Look out for the regular champagne and cheese tasting events at the Covent Garden branch.
 There are also outposts in Brixton, Greenwich, and Elephant & Castle.

 This sophisticated Art Deco spot serves an impressive array of rare and vintage champagnes by the bottle and glass.
-Sink into one of the stylish armchairs or perch on a red leather stool at the marble bar.
-For a more intimate affair, check out the hotel's Fumoir, a secret drinking den with room for just 36 people.
+Sink into one of the stylish armchairs at Claridge's Bar, or perch on a red leather stool at the marble bar.
+For a more intimate affair, check out the hotel's Fumoir, which is a secret drinking den with room for just 36 people.
 It's a favorite haunt of glamorous stars including Kate Moss and Dita Von Teese.